Twigman/tyche/README.md

 ## Final Note

-This repository is a technical showcase, focused on architecture and code quality.
+This repository serves as a technical showcase, focusing on modular architecture, clear separation of concerns, and practical implementation quality.
 It is not intended for direct deployment or reuse without adjustment.